 You may choose to make an anatomical donation to a medical or research institution in Brooklyn.
-Most major medical colleges do accept body donation.
-You will also find that there are companies in the U.S. who manage whole body donation programs and offer ‘no cost’ cremations.
+Most major medical colleges do accept body donations.
+You will also find that companies in the U.S. manage whole-body donation programs and offer ‘no cost’ cremations.

 Filing for the death certificate in Brooklyn

 The funeral director generally files for the death certificate on your behalf.
-It has to be filed with 72-hours after the death has occurred.
+It has to be filed within 72 hours after the death has occurred.
 The funeral director will need you to fill in a form with personal questions about the deceased in order that he can file for the death certificate.
-Certain statistical data is required to effectively complete the form.
-Death certificates cost $15.00 per copy in Brooklyn, although veterans receive 3 free copies.
+Certain statistical data is required to complete the form effectively.
+Death certificates cost $15.00 per copy in Brooklyn, although veterans receive three free copies.

 What to do if the deceased is at the Medical Examiners